 HRc means Rockwell which is a common international scale unit for the hardness of technical surfaces.
 HR = Hardness according to Rockwell. c = cone, as the hardness test will be effected with a diamond cone.

 Where can I purchase Friedrich Dick products?

 Please use the contact form for enquiries, giving us the following information – What product are you interested in?
 And what is your postcode?
 We will send you a message telling you where to find your local dealer.
-Kontaktformular[back to the top]
+Contact form